 00.10.04.01 Certificate of Clerk; Amendment

 Within 20 days after the petition is filed, the Clerk shall complete a certificate as to its sufficiency, specifying if it is insufficient, the particulars wherein it is defective and shall promptly send a copy of the certificate to the petitioners' committee by mail.
-A petition certified insufficient for lack of the required number of valid signatures may be amended once if a petitioners' committee files a notice of intention to amend it with the Clerk within two days after receiving the copy of his certificate and files a supplementary petition upon additional papers within ten days after receiving the copy of such certificate.
-Such supplementary petition shall comply with the requirements of sections 00.10.03.02, 00.10.03.03, 00.10.03.05 and 00.10.03.06, and within five days after it is filed the Clerk shall complete a
+A petition certified insufficient for lack of the required number of valid signatures may be amended once if a petitioners' committee files a notice of intention to amend it with the Clerk within two days after receiving the copy of the certificate and files a supplementary petition upon additional papers within ten days after receiving the copy of such certificate.
+Such supplementary petition shall comply with the requirements of sections 00.10.03.02, 00.10.03.03, 00.10.03.05 and 00.10.03.06, and within five days after it is filed the Clerk shall complete a certificate as

-certificate as to the sufficiency of the petition as amended and promptly send a copy of such certificate to the petitioners' committee by mail as in the case of an original petition.
-If a petition or amended petition is certified sufficient or if a petition or amended petition is certified insufficient and the petitioners' committee does not elect to amend or request Council review under section 00.10.04.02 within the time required, the Clerk shall promptly present his certificate to the Council and then certificate shall then be a final determination as to the sufficiency of the petition.
+to the sufficiency of the petition as amended and promptly send a copy of such certificate to the petitioners' committee by mail as in the case of an original petition.
+If a petition or amended petition is certified sufficient or if a petition or amended petition is certified insufficient and the petitioners' committee does not elect to amend or request Council review under section 00.10.04.02 within the time required, the Clerk shall promptly present the certificate to the Council and then the certificate shall then be a final determination as to the sufficiency of the petition.

 00.10.04.02 Council Review

 If a petition has been certified insufficient and the petitioners' committee does not file notice of intention to amend it or if an amended petition has been certified insufficient, the committee may, within two days after receiving a copy of such certificate, file a request that it may be reviewed by the Council.
-THe Council shall review the certificate at its next meeting following the filing of such request and approve or disapprove it, and the Council's determination as to the sufficiency of the petition.
+The Council shall review the certificate at its next meeting following the filing of such request and approve or disapprove it, and the Council's determination as to the sufficiency of the petition.

 00.10.04.03 Court Review; New Petition